olegkas/Minesweeper/README.md

  /help or /h - shows this help

 #Look and feel:
-Text below contains table in text mode, you might need to switch to Raw mode to see them prpperely
+(Text below contains tables in text mode, you might need to switch to Raw mode to see them prpperely)

 > Type your command, then press <Enter>: saa
   SAA => Show cell A,A